-(1) The amounts reported represent the aggregate grant date fair value of the stock options awarded under our 2014 Equity Incentive Plan to our directors in the years ended December 31, 2022 and December 31, 2021, calculated in accordance with FASB ASC Topic 718.
-See Note 11 to our financial statements for the assumptions used in calculating the grant date fair value.
+- (1) The amounts reported represent the aggregate grant date fair value of the stock options awarded to our directors under our 2022 Omnibus Equity Incentive Plan and 2014 Equity Incentive Plan in the years ended December 31, 2023 and December 31, 2022, respectively, calculated in accordance with FASB ASC Topic 718.
+See Note 9 to our financial statements for the assumptions used in calculating the grant date fair value. - (2) Mr. Labella resigned from all his positions with the Company effective August 18, 2023.